The Process of Learning

 Minor willingness and interest mean minor predisposition to receive.

-The learner has initiative when he elaborates external information by personalizing it.
+The learner has initiative when he elaborates external information by

 The learner, as the student, learns or studies in this way: